vojeroen/lemonldap-ng-kubernetes/README.md

+**Warning: this repo is not maintained.
+Feel free to use it as a base to work from, but you will have to take care of any upgrades.**

 # LemonLDAP::NG for Kubernetes

 This repository contains several Docker images and a Kubernetes config file to deploy [LemonLDAP::NG](https://lemonldap-ng.org) to a Kubernetes cluster.